-Further, the patient must be able to procure or provide funding or evidence of ability to fund the ancillary items that may be required for delivery of any of Istari’s investigation agents in a safe and effective manner (for example: catheters, infusion tubing and pump) and evidence that investigational product can be prepared under the appropriate conditions and administered at an appropriately trained center approved by Istari.
+Further, the patient must be able to procure or provide funding or evidence of ability to fund the ancillary items that may be required for delivery of any of Istari’s investigation agents in a safe and effective manner (eg, catheters, infusion tubing, and pump) and evidence that investigational product can be prepared under the appropriate conditions and administered at an appropriately trained center approved by Istari.
 Istari does not provide any ancillary materials or provide financial support for any materials that may be required to safely and effectively deliver their investigational agents as part of compassionate use programs.

 In addition, Istari must have adequate supply of the investigational medicine available beyond the amounts necessary for current and planned clinical studies to support FDA approval(s).